A CT scan is done to look at the organs and tissue in the abdomen. The doctor will look for signs of:

 Fluid buildup in the abdomen

-Sometimes a chemical called contrast is used to help improve the pictures.
-Complications with contrast are rare but some people can have an allergic reaction or
+Sometimes a chemical called contrast is used to improve the pictures.
+Some people can have an allergic reaction or

 What to Expect